 We consider the strengthening of corporate governance to be a priority management issue in making a contribution to society as a good corporate citizen based on one of the objectives of “contributing to improvements in life and culture in local communities” set out in our Management Philosophy.
-We have introduced the independent officer system and the audit and supervisory board system, and the execution of the duties by Directors is being supervised and audited by the Board of Directors and the Audit & Supervisory Board.
+We have introduced the independent officer system and became a company with an Audit and Supervisory Committee, and the execution of the duties by Directors is being supervised and audited by the Board of Directors and the Audit and Supervisory Committee.
 We will continue our efforts to heighten the transparency and fairness of our corporate management and increase corporate value for the benefit of shareholders and other stakeholders.

 Board of Directors meetings are held once or twice a month to make decisions on important matters concerning business management and supervise the status of business execution.
 With respect to the execution of day-to-day operations, the Company has established a business promotion system in which Directors are assigned to key positions and necessary authority is delegated to them.